In this article, we will provide you with essential tips and information on how to look after a Hedgehog as a pet.

 Your hedgehog should have easy access to water.
 Many hedgehog owners have a water bottle installed in their hedgehog’s cage.
 If your hedgehog is unwilling or struggling to use a water bottle, try a water bowl.
 If you use a water bowl, make sure that it’s heavy enough that they cannot tip the bowl over accidentally.

-We hope this ultimate guide to how to look after a hedgehog helped you understand more about the responsibilities of owning a hedgehog, their personality, a hedgehog’s needs, and more.
+We hope this ultimate guide on “How to Look After a Hedgehog” helped you understand more about the responsibilities of owning a hedgehog, their personality, a hedgehog’s needs, and more.

-If you think you’re a good fit for a hedgehog.
-We definitely recommend considering one as a pet.
-Hedgehogs are definitely unique pets
+If you think you’re a good fit for a hedgehog, we recommend considering one as a pet.
+Hedgehogs are unique pets.